csswizardry/csswizardry.github.com/_posts/2010-11-17-mark-up-a-semantic-accessible-progressively-enhanced-mobile-optimised-progress-bar-bonus-style-the-numbers-in-an-ordered-list.markdown

 wordpress_id: 1711
 categories:
 - Web Development
-tag:
-- Accessibility
+tags:
   - CSS
-- CSS3
   - HTML
-- Markup
   - Mobile
-- Progressive Enhancement
-- Semantics
 ---

 How about that for an over-the-top title?
 But it's true, that's what we're going to be doing.
 It's been a while since my last post, unfortunately, so I thought I'd make up for it with this sizeable offering in which we will learn a lot of really great techniques in order to make something as simple as a progress bar.
 By which I mean a breadcrumb-esque meter of steps, such as you might find on a checkout process; we are making [this](/demos/progress-bar/):